Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Do not wait for a bad smell to clean the coop.
 Instead, watch for these signs:

-• Visible Damp Patches: Persistent wet spots on the floor that don’t dry out.
+• Visible Damp Patches: Persistent wet spots on the floor that do not dry out

 How to Use Barn Lime in Chicken Coop: Safe Application Methods